Endometriosis Specialists in Reston and Leesburg, VA

 - If you are trying to get pregnant, there are several medications that may help to alleviate symptoms of endometriosis.
 When birth control is not an option, pain relievers may also be recommended to control any discomfort.
 Many medications commonly prescribed to women with endometriosis are anti-inflammatories and will focus on reducing inflammation and pain.

 - Surgery is typically recommended only when symptoms are very severe, other treatments have not worked, or if the patient is experiencing problems with infertility.
 Endometrial ablation is frequently used to thin out the abnormal tissue growths around the uterus or other pelvic organs.

-If you are experiencing severe pelvic pain related to your period, are having problems with infertility, or suffer from unusually heavy periods, please contact PRACTICE about scheduling an appointment today with one of our specialists.
+Contact All About Women OB/GYN If you are experiencing severe pelvic pain related to your period, are having problems with infertility, or suffer from unusually heavy periods.
+Call our Reston, or Leesburg office at 703-437-0001 or schedule an appointment online!